 Roger Noyes is a multi-instrumentalist who performs in a mix of genres, including jazz, garage rock, alt-country and Americana styles.
-He has recently performed with the Arch Stanton Quartet, Dan Johnson and the Expert Sidemen, Grainbelt, Diego and MR Poulopoulos.
+He has recently performed with the Arch Stanton Quartet, Dan Johnson and the Expert Sidemen, Grainbelt, Diego and MR Poulopoulos and Rebel Darling.
 His main group, the Arch Stanton Quartet, recently toured Egypt and performed at the Cairo International Jazz Festival.
 The band was named "Best Local Jazz Band" in Metroland's 2013 reader's poll and performed at the Albany Riverfront Jazz Festival in September 2013.

 Noyes' instrumental writing and guitar playing are inspired by the likes of Thelonious Monk, Frank Zappa, John Scofield, Nels Cline, Grant Green and Danny Gatton: musicians who are genre-bending, take an "unusual" approach to harmony, and/or have a strong blues-soul sensibility.

 Rick Danko made him want to play bass.

 Ben Keith made him want to play pedal-steel, and Della Noyes gave him the reason to start learning it.